Likitha824/Real-Time-facial-Emotion-detection/README.md

 # Real-Time Facial Emotion Detection

-A deep learning–based system that recognizes **human emotions in real time** using facial expressions.
+A deep learning–based model that recognizes **human emotions in real time** using facial expressions.
 This project compares a **baseline CNN** with an advanced **ResEmoteNet architecture** to understand how model design impacts real-time performance.

 ---